dwivedisshyam/dwivedisshyam/README.md

 ## Hi there, I'm Shyam 👋

-### I'm a Software Developer!!
+### I'm an Software Engineer!!

 - 🌱 I’m currently learning everything 🤣
 - 👯 I’m looking to collaborate with other developers
-- 🥅 2020 Goals: Add more to my technical skills
+- 🥅 Goals: Keep adding to my skills

 ### Connect with me: